Novel black holes with scalar hair in the Einstein-Maxwell-Scalar Theory with positive coupling: Results and further discussion

 In this work, we examine black hole solutions with scalar hair in the EMS theory in the 4-dimensional asymptotically flat spacetime.
 It is well-established that EMS theory exhibits spontaneous scalarization of black hole~\cite{Herdeiro:2018wub,Fernandes:2019rez}, where a scalar field with a negative coupling parameter induces tachyonic instabilities in the original RN spacetime.
 However, our analysis reveals when the coupling parameter keeps positive, the nonlinear coupling can still lead to hairy black hole solutions that are distinct from those produced by spontaneous scalarization.

 In contrast to the negative coupling case where the scalar field decays with increasing radial coordinate, a defining characteristic of these scalar-hairy black holes is the monotonic growth of the scalar field along the radial direction, asymptotically approaching a constant at infinity.
 Similar behavior for the scalar field profile has also been observed in the EMS theory formulated in an asymptotically AdS background~\cite{Guo:2024ymo}.
 This phenomenon arises from the boundary conditions imposed on the scalar field near the event horizon, where the coupling parameter's sign determines the sign of the first-derivative term in Eq.~\eqref{eq=bdhorizon1}, governing scalar field evolution near the horizon.
+Furthermore, from another perspective, the scalar-hairy black hole solutions can be regarded as the charged counterparts of the Schwarzschild black hole.
+Although the RN black hole also represents a charged Schwarzschild solution, it does not support scalar hair in the EMS theory, which distinguishes it from our scalar-hairy black holes.

 We also observe a striking contrast between the spontaneous scalarization and scalar-hairy black hole branches in the energies of the static field solutions.
 In spontaneous scalarization, both scalar and electromagnetic field energies are suppressed by increasing the coupling value, whereas in scalar-hairy black holes they are enhanced with stronger coupling.
 This reversal of energy transfer clearly shows that scalar-hairy black holes do not originate from the conventional mechanism of spontaneous scalarization.
 The onset of spontaneous scalarization requires sufficient coupling magnitude or charge to generate tachyonic instabilities through sufficiently negative effective mass term.
 However, there is no evidence that increasing coupling magnitude beyond this onset drives the solution further away from the trivial profile.
 In fact, some studies have shown that scalar hair decreases with increasing coupling amplitude after reaching a saturation value~\cite{Myung:2018jvi,Guo:2020sdu}.
 By contrast, in scalar-hairy black holes, nonlinear coupling plays the dominant role, meaning that the coupling amplitude is positively correlated with the degree of deviation from the trivial solution.